seattleflu/infra/README.md

 To run a playbook in development:

+    ansible-playbook a-playbook.yaml -i inventory/development --limit "development"

+To run a playbook in testing:

+    ansible-playbook a-playbook.yaml -i inventory/development/testing --limit "testing"

+To run a playbook in both development and testing:

     ansible-playbook a-playbook.yaml -i inventory/development

 To run a playbook in production, change the inventory used:

     ansible-playbook a-playbook.yaml -i inventory/production

+If that run will be accessing vault secrets, make sure you also specify the vault id:

+    ansible-playbook a-playbook.yaml -i inventory/production --vault-id seattleflu@prompt

+Note that you should never need the vault password when running playbooks against our development environments, as secret installs are limited to production runs.

+You can also run playbooks with tags, to limit what is run.
+For a list of available tags, simply run:

+    ansible-playbook a-playbook.yaml --list-tags

+You can pass these tags with:

+    ansible-playbook a-playbook.yaml --tags "configuration,packages"

 ## Writing playbooks